 We’re already responding to requests sent by other banks for payments you’re receiving.
 We’re also requesting CoP checks for payments you’re sending to other banks.

-You’ll see this new feature whenever you’re making payments from UK personal or business accounts.
+You’ll see this feature whenever you’re making payments from UK personal or business accounts.

 CoP applies to payments made online, on our mobile app, by phone and in a branch, using faster payments or CHAPs.

-It doesn’t apply to payments that are not in pounds sterling.
+It only applies to payments made in pounds sterling.

 Sending payment: you’ve used the correct account type and account name so you can go ahead and make the payment.